Northwest School of the Arts: History

+Mission statement

-Every morning, Northwest School of the Arts begins the day with a "Daily Affirmation".
+"We are committed to helping the student develop intellectually, artistically, socially, emotionally, and physically, and in doing so, we will encourage the student to become a contributing member of society." –Northwest School of the ArtsEvery morning, Northwest School of the Arts begins the day with a "Daily Affirmation."
 The affirmation was written by long time dancer, choreographer, and faculty member Chandra McCloud.
 The affirmation, which follows the Pledge of Allegiance, reads: